bnban/graph-anomaly-analysis/README.md

    - Edge: Source, Target, Type, Timestamp, Weight.

 With this processed data, we can build up the relationship between nodes and edges:

 ![Node_Interaction](img/Social_Structure.png)

-Anomalous cases versus normal cases across different types of node and edges in the HiveABN dataset
+Anomalous cases versus normal cases across different types of node and edges in the HiveABN dataset:

 ![Data_Summary](img/HiveABN_summary.PNG)

-## GABA
+## GABA Framework

-**G**raph** A**nomaly **B**ehavior **A**nalysis Framework for Blockchain Social Networks Using Heterogeneous Graph Neural Networks.
+**G**raph **A**nomaly **B**ehavior **A**nalysis Framework for Blockchain Social Networks Using Heterogeneous Graph Neural Networks.

 ![Anomaly_Analysis_Framework](img/Anomaly_Analysis_Framework.png)

-## Experiment
+## Experiments

-This repo contains the models and experiment notebooks for three tasks of graph anomaly analysis, using homogeneous and heterogenous graph structure:
+We conduct the experiment on three graph anomaly analysis tasks, using homogeneous and heterogenous graph structure:

-- Anomaly Node Classification (ANC)
+- Anomaly Node Classification (ANC).
-- Anomaly Edge Classification (AEC)
+- Anomaly Edge Classification (AEC).
 - Link Prediction (LP).

 Experiment results on HiveABN using Homogeneous and Homogeneous graph representation.
-Since HGT is specifically designed to handle heterogeneous graphs, we do not apply homogeneous graph data to it, represented by X.
+Since HGT is specifically designed to handle heterogeneous graphs, we do not apply homogeneous graph data to it, represented by **X**.

 ![Experiment_Result](img/Experiments_Result.PNG)